unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Basically an external process (the zerg server/pool) binds to the various sockets required by your app.
 Your uWSGI instance instead of binding by itself, asks the zerg server/pool to pass it the file descriptor.
 This means multiple unrelated instances can ask for the same file descriptors and works togheter.

-Zerg mode born for improving auto-scalability, but soon became one of the most loved approaches for zero-downtime reloading.
+Zerg mode was born for improving auto-scalability, but soon became one of the most loved approaches for zero-downtime reloading.

 Example: